w3c/openscreenprotocol/ssdp.md

 In Methods 2 and 3, the controller needs only to create and send search requests and receive and parse SSDP messages.

-The way how controllers search for presentation displays has an impact on power efficiency.
+The way that controllers search for presentation displays has an impact on power efficiency.
 If a controller needs to immediately react to connection and disconnection of presentation displays, it will need to continuously receive data on the multicast address, including all SSDP messages sent by other